yovitsa/2420_assignment_1/README2.md

         - tmux

         disable_root: true
+         # Disables the root user, making it safer to manage the droplet.
 #### Troubleshooting a cloud config file

 *If the configuration in your file is not being applied you probably won't see an error message.
 You can find one in the logs (journalctl -b).